 Physicians are trying the procedure in the small percentage of DiGeorge Syndrome children who lack a thymus gland because either it was not present or it was removed during heart surgery as a newborn or small child.
 Tissue is obtained from donor families, ascertained to be disease free and implanted into the leg muscles.

-In an August 2003 study, five of the six children who received the thymus gland transplant along with immunosuppressive drugs have gone on to develop a fully working immune system.
+In an August 2003 study, five of the six children who received the thymus gland transplant along with immunosuppressive drugs went on to develop a fully working immune system.
 One died due to illness before the surgery.

-Although there is no cure for DiGeorge Syndrome, researchers feel that thymus transplants and subsequent research offers much hope to DiGeorge Syndrome children.
+Although there is no cure for DiGeorge Syndrome, researchers feel that thymus transplants and subsequent research offer much hope to DiGeorge Syndrome children.